A puzzle to assemble when learning about National Sorry Day.

 Phrases (crossword snippets) are glued on top of black strips on the puzzle pieces, which are then assembled together to form the map.

 Actions that need to be taken as part of reconciliation in Australia are the backbone of this resource.
 Underpinning those actions is the notion that reconciliation starts with every individual.
 When we take these actions, we move towards a more united Australia.
 Assembling the puzzle pieces is symbolic of this.

 What Does Reconciliation Mean in Australia?

 Reconciliation in Australia focuses on strengthening the relationship between First Nations people and the wider Australian community.
-It involves an acknowledgement and understanding of our shared histories.
+It involves an acknowledgment and understanding of our shared histories.

-National Sorry Day is a day of remembrance that is commemorated every year leading into Reconciliation Week.
-On National Sorry Day, we reflect on the mistreatment of First Nations peoples and, in particular, those Aboriginal and Torres Strait Islander peoples known as the ‘Stolen Generations.’
+National Sorry Day is a day of remembrance that is commemorated every year, leading to Reconciliation Week.
+On National Sorry Day, we reflect on the mistreatment of First Nations peoples, particularly those Aboriginal and Torres Strait Islander peoples known as the ‘Stolen Generations.’
 It is a significant day because the national apology recognises the truth of our history.

-Piecing Australia Together – A Reconciliation Puzzle provides puzzles at two levels of difficulty.
+Piecing Australia Together – A Reconciliation Puzzle provides puzzles at two difficulty levels.
 Both levels include: